-“This film crew was tearing branches off a tree blocking their fucking shot.
+“This film crew was tearing branches off a tree blockin’ their fuckin’ shot.
 I told them to stop and they ignored me.
-I punched out the producer and was arrested for trying to save a tree.”
+I punched out the producer and the pigs arrested me for tryin’ to save a tree.”

 “That’s very green of you.”
 I liked saving the planet, though not enough to go to jail.